Welcome to today's edition of the Rush 24-7 podcast.

 And McCain's now on the side of the president praising the whole deal.

-So now the Democrats have to go on record as supporting or not these interrogation techniques and military tribunals to protect the country from uh future terrorist attack.
+So now the Democrats have to go on record as supporting or not these interrogation techniques and military tribunals to protect the country from future terrorist attack.

 All that and much more coming up after this.

-Open line Friday, the EIB network.
+Open Line Friday, the EIB Network.

 I take it back, folks.